- Optimizely X Full Stack

 If the feature includes a feature configuration and you set a variation to “toggle=OFF,” Optimizely will disable the option to modify variable values and revert to the default variable values.

 To create variations using feature configurations, update the variable values under each variation:

-When this experiment is live, the getFeatureVariable APIs will return the values specified for the variation assigned to a visitor.
+When this feature test is live, the getFeatureVariable APIs will return the values specified for the variation assigned to a visitor.
 Experimenting using a feature configuration allows you to iterate on a feature in between code deploys.
-You can run a sequence of experiments with different combinations of variable values to determine the optimal experience for your users.
+Run a sequence of experiments with different combinations of variable values to determine the optimal experience for your users.